Easy Huevos Rancheros

 Garnish with cilantro and white crumbly cheese and serve!

-That’s it, my friends!
+Boom!
+Done!
 Easy enough, right?
 Delicious.
 Tasty.
 All the good things in life are Huevos Rancheros.
 I love them.
-One of my favorite breakfasts.
+One of my favorite Mexican breakfasts.

 You can serve these up with flour tortillas if you’d prefer.
-Corn tortillas are traditional, especially lightly fried, but flour will hold up nicely to the heft of the refried beans and the runny egg yolks.
+Corn tortillas are traditional, especially lightly fried in a skillet over medium heat, but flour will hold up nicely to the heft of the refried beans and the runny egg yolks.
+Frying the tortillas is common.

 I greatly enjoy adding roasted jalapeno peppers to the mix.
 Add a few dollops of sour cream as well.